Dreaming381/Latios-Framework/README.md

 ![](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/554a583e217bfe5bf38ece0ed65b22c33711afc6/media/bf2cb606139bb3ca01fe1c4c9f92cdf7.png)

-# Latios Framework for Unity ECS – [0.12.0-alpha.14]
+# Latios Framework for Unity ECS – [0.12.0-beta.1]

 **This is a prerelease version of the Latios Framework version 0.12 which is still under development.
-Changelogs and Documentation, including the remainder of this README, have not been updated to reflect the new features and changes in 0.12.
-Git hashes may not be preserved on transition to beta or official release.**
+Changelogs and Documentation, including the remainder of this README, are currently being updated to reflect the new features and changes in 0.12.**

 **You are still welcome to submit bug reports and PRs for this and future prerelease versions!**

-**This version of the alpha uses Unity 6000.0.23 with Entities 1.3.8.**
+**This version of the alpha uses Unity 6000.0.23 with Entities 1.3.9.**

 The Latios Framework is a powerful suite of high-performance low-level APIs and feature-sets for Unity’s ECS which aims to give you back control over your